paritesh/Udacity-DSND---Sparkify/readme.md

 Files in this repo
 Folders

-BlogPics: A folder contains the pictures used in the blog post. readme.md
+readme.md
 Sparkify.ipynb : The main coding file in jypyter notebook format to work in Udacity workspace.
 Sparkify.html  : HTML file of Jupyter Notebook